GaiaGhirardi/gaiaghirardi.github.io/_pages/about.md

 * The role of parenting and different childcare arrangements on the reproduction of social inequalities, and
 * The role of family socioeconomic status in moderating the genetic associations on educational and health outcomes

-In PhD project, I study how genes and environment interact in shaping social inequality in educational attainment and health outcomes.
-Using decades of sociological theories and knowledge, in my PhD I investigate educational inequalities including genetics data.
+In my PhD project, I focus on gene-environment interaction (GxE) to understand how genes and the environment interact in shaping social inequality in education and health.
+Using sociological theories and decades of knowledge, my research specifically explores educational inequalities, incorporating genetic data.

 ---